abzink/DTU_master_thesis/README.md

 Additionally, 00_testing folder includes all the testing and exploration within any of the stages above.

-requirements.txt outlines all the packages necessary to run the code
+**requirements.txt** outlines all the packages necessary to run the code.

-plotting_utils.py - function to save the figures
+**plotting_utils.py** codes a function to save the figures.

-Please refer to .gitignore file to see which files are not included, namely data and figures because of their large size and data security reasons.
+Please refer to **.gitignore** file to see which files are not included, namely data and figures because of their large size and data security reasons.